-Personnel costs, which will be leveraged to ensure the partnership and collaboration activities continue, may include, but are not limited to, Arapahoe/Douglas Works! and CCA front-line employees providing career services to customers at the comprehensive one-stop and satellite locations, Arapahoe/Douglas Works! and CCA staff providing supervisory oversight, and manager oversight of partner collaborations, and staff time toward mutual grant applications.
-These personnel costs will be supported and leveraged through in-kind contributions from Arapahoe/Douglas Works! grant(s) and CCA grant(s).
+Personnel costs, which may include, but is not limited to; front-line staff providing career services to JVSG and Arapahoe/Douglas Works! customers at the comprehensive one-stop and satellite locations, supervisory oversight, and manager oversight will be supported and leveraged through Arapahoe/Douglas Works! grant(s) and JVSG funds.